gsnunes/mobiletheme/README.md

 mobiletheme
 ===========

-A wordpress theme for mobile apps.
+A wordpress theme for mobile apps and hotsites.